 I recommend setting aside an evening to experience a taste of Kenya!
-Maybe put on some African music, or throw on a DVD of Out Of Africa, spend an hour or two in the kitchen surrounded by the amazing smell of veggies and spices cooking away, and then dig into this delicious feast!
+Maybe put on some African music, or pull up Out Of Africa on Netflix, spend an hour or two in the kitchen surrounded by the amazing smell of veggies and spices cooking away, and then dig into this delicious feast!

 An Ideal Kenyan Dining Experience, According to Sandra

 An ideal Kenyan dining experience would normally have a buffet of food laid out on the table together with plates and silverware placed on the table.
 Individuals would then get up and serve themselves from the table and go back to their rightful seating areas.

 There are however certain parts of animal proteins that belong to different individuals, due to cultural beliefs.

 I’ll give an example using my tribe – in the Luhya community, chicken is the most popular protein and in a dining set up it is the head of the house (a man) who eats the gizzard, drumsticks, and the back of the chicken.
 The women can eat the chicken wings and any other parts of the chicken.
 I phoned my grandmother to ask her the rationale behind this but she too could not explain.

 - Chapati (a flatbread made out of flour)

 - Ugali (made out of corn flour, similar to polenta) – grab the recipe HERE